OlafRadicke/baruch/README.md

 ./script/test
 ```

+It's build a deb of his self.

 # Run #

-Enter

-Create a "secp.json" file and enter...
+Create a "spec.json" file and enter...

 ```
 go run main.go
 ```

+After this is a directory createt under <home dir>/deb

 # Example #